THE FLASHPACKER

 IN THIS ARTICLE

-Why Visit Rotterdam?
+Why You Should Visit Rotterdam

 Rotterdam is a city that rose like a magnificent phoenix from the ashes.